Long Story Short

 Dogs can become dehydrated very quickly, especially if they are vomiting or have diarrhea.
 If your dog has eaten soy sauce, make sure to provide them with plenty of fluids to avoid dehydration.
-You can also give them Pedialyte or other electrolyte solutions to help replace the lost fluids and minerals.
+You can also give them a dog electrolyte solution to help replace the lost fluids and minerals.

 One serious complication of ingesting soy sauce is kidney failure.
 The high sodium content can damage their kidneys if consumed in large amounts.
 Keep an eye out for signs of kidney failure like increased thirst, urination, appetite, vomiting, diarrhea, weakness, and lethargy.

 Wheat and Soy Allergies: Achoo! 🌾

 If your dog is allergic to wheat or soy, they may experience digestive problems, skin irritation, and respiratory issues after eating soy sauce.
 If your dog has any food allergies, it is best to avoid giving them soy sauce.

 Some dogs may be allergic to the histamines in soy sauce.
 Histamine intolerance can cause digestive problems, skin irritation, and respiratory issues.
 If your dog is sensitive to histamines, keep them away from soy sauce altogether.

 What to Do in Case of Salt Poisoning in Dogs

 If you think your dog has consumed soy sauce, he may experience vomiting or diarrhea.
 He may also be lethargic, unresponsive, and have seizures after consuming soy sauce.
 So, obviously, your first move is to call a vet, and prepare for a ride to a clinic.
 Do not try to make your dog vomit unless your vet tells you to do so.
 Take a sample of the soy sauce with you to the vet, so they can determine how much salt was in it.

 How Much Soy Sauce Is Too Much?

 In general, a teaspoon of soy sauce per 20 pounds of body weight is safe for dogs.
 Be very careful not to cross that limit!
 For example, as little as one tablespoon of soy sauce is enough to put your pup in ER.
 If your dog has eaten more than this, or if they are showing any symptoms of salt poisoning, see the previous section.

 Can Dogs Eat Soy Sauce?
 Final Verdict